sam-warren/devops-platform-workshops/workshop-labs/docs/openshift201/02_building_openshift_templates.md

 ![](../assets/openshift201/02_grafana_cm_validate_02.png)
 ![](../assets/openshift201/02_grafana_cm_validate_03.png)

 ## Create an OpenShift Deployment Artifact for Grafana

 While the `new-app` command was quick and helpful to get an app deployed, it doesn't help in the management of the associated application components.
 In this section, create an OpenShift artifact (similar to the Helm lab), which can be used for easier management of the components.

 - Review all artifacts associated with Grafana

 ```
-oc get all -l app=[username]-grafana
+oc get all -l app=samwarren-grafana
 ```

 - Expand the search to additional resources

 ```
-oc get all,configmap -l app=[username]-grafana
+oc get all,configmap -l app=samwarren-grafana
 ```

 - Export the components into a yaml file that works with `oc apply`

 ```
-oc get all,configmap -l app=[username]-grafana --export -o yaml > grafana_template.yaml
+oc get all,configmap -l app=samwarren-grafana --export -o yaml > grafana_template.yaml
 ```

 - Verify that the file works by removing all objects and deploying from the manifest

 ```
-oc delete all,configmap -l app=[username]-grafana
+oc delete all,configmap -l app=samwarren-grafana
 ```

 - Attempt to reapply the object list